Professor, Comparative Human Development;

 CHDV 32411 Mediation, Moderation, and Spillover Effects

-In Spring 2020, she led a class of 73 college students in a study entitled “Coping with COVID-19: Safety Nets in a Perfect Storm.”
-The survey and interview data generated from this study, along with research reports prepared by a team of students during summer 2020, have been made publicly available for research and instructional use.
+In Spring 2020, she led a class of 73 college students and five teaching assistants in a study entitled “Coping with COVID-19: Safety Nets in a Perfect Storm.”
+The survey and interview data generated from this study, along with research reports prepared by a team of students during summer 2020, have been made publicly available online for research and instructional use.

 Hong, G. (2015).
 Causality in a social world: Moderation, mediation, and spill-over.
 West Sussex, UK: Wiley-Blackwell.